Cognigy/Documentation/docs/ai/empower/nlu/intents/intent-analyzer.md

 You can test NLU scores via the Interaction Panel by activating the [Expert Mode](../../../test/interaction-panel/overview.md#expert-mode) feature and exploring the detailed results in the `input.nlu.intentMapperResults.scores` object.

-For more complex testing, you can use an API request to test NLU scores without creating an unnecessary load on the server.
+For more complex testing,
+you can use the API [POST /v2.0/projects/{projectId}/nlu/scores](https://api-trial.cognigy.ai/openapi#post-/v2.0/projects/-projectId-/nlu/scores) request to test NLU scores without creating an unnecessary load on the server.

 **Request**